 Many people attending their first ballroom event expect to find the audience sitting in serene dignity, delicately applauding at the completion of each dance.
 Instead, the spectators are yelling, jumping up and down, and generally carrying on the way they would at any other spectator sport.

 Ballroom dancers thrive on audience appreciation.
-Even if you do not know the first thing about ballroom, you still have an important role to play at an event.
-Audience participation is not only allowed but is encouraged and welcomed.
+Even if you do not know the first thing about competitive ballroom dancing, you still have an important role to play at an event.
+Audience participation is not only allowed, but is welcomed and encouraged.